cholewakrzysztof/lab2/README.md

 # Application has 3 mode of running
 FILE MODE:
-  &emsp;Read list of guest from file and match them automatically, as a result you get preformatted list of final matches with score of each guest in top 5 matches
-  &emsp;You can use file from repository as source "plik.txt" with sample 5 guests
+  &emsp;Read list of guest from file and match them automatically, as a result you get preformatted list of final matches with score of each guest in top 5 matches.
+You can use file from repository as source "plik.txt" with sample 5 guests
   &emsp;Sample run: Main -f D:\JAVA\lab2\src\plik.txt
 CONSOLE MODE:
   &emsp;Run application console menu where you can pick;